Girma3/space-tourism/README.md

 - Javascript
 - Mobile-first workflow
 ### What I learned
-I learned about aria-live,reduce motion in css and using media query in css and js to serve different size images.
+- I learned about aria-live,reduce motion in css and using media query in css and js to serve different size    images.
+- using require.context to load images in webpack.
 ### Continued development
 I want to learn more on how  to build  complex layout with animation .